EdDataScienceEES/tutorial-sroles1/docs/index.md

 ```
 ![image](https://user-images.githubusercontent.com/91271151/145563655-ad67aa1b-7136-4980-bc49-ac24390b7277.png)

-## Plotly: A Mixture of catagorical and continuous
 Now, using facet_grid() we have managed to display an extra variable.
 We used the grouping variable 'make' as to prevent there being too many levels to our catagories.
 This would have resulted in an extremely large and unmanagable plot.
 If we wanted to display the 'state' catagory, we could have created groupings by region with which to group our facets by.

+## Plotly: A Mixture of catagorical and continuous

-Although this is an effective plot, our data frame still has three more variables we might be intersting in displaying.
+Although this is an effective plot, our data frame still has two more variables we might be intersting in displaying.
 We could do this by presenting multiple figures but this might become confusing for our audience.
 We are going to use the package `plotly` to help us display extra variables and improve our ability to explore data within managable figures.

-We will plot two seperate figures, one with a legned which allows filtering of states and the other for car make.
-Idealy we could incorporate these two legends into a single plot however, plotly does not support this.
+We will plot two seperate figures, one with a legend which allows filtering of states and the other with a legend which allows to filter for car make.
+Ideally we could incorporate these two legends into a single plot however, plotly does not support this.
 ```
 # Load library
 library(plotly)